Dihydroergotoxine mesylate. Brain oxygen balancing tablets for cognitive and memory enhancement.

 Brain-derived neurotrophic factor, known as BDNF, is involved in the growth of neurons and neuritis as well as in their repair when damaged.
 Hydergine stimulates new interconnective growth between neurons which causes the release of BDNF.
 As we age neurons get disconnected as the brain produces less and less BDNF.
 Hydergine copies the effect of nerve growth factor which stimulates the growth of new dendrites which are at the receiving ends of brain cells.
 Dendrites usually decline with aging.
 This is an important mechanism which, in the elderly, may enhance memory and learning.
 With various neuroscientists believing that there is a correlation between the number of interneural connections (dendrites) in the brain and intelligence, Hydergine increases the cortical thickness and raises the levels of the neurotransmitter dopamine.

 Hydergine has a remarkable ability to stabilize the oxygen levels in the brain.
 Oxygen is unique in that it can produce free radicals and be a free radical scavenger.
 At optimum, balanced levels oxygen kills more free radicals than it produces but with either too much or too little oxygen it creates them, which in turn can lead to aging.
 Should the brains oxygen levels be too low then Hydergine raises them and vice versa.
 In some European countries Hydergine is used pre-operatively and after heart attacks, hemorrhages and after strokes in order to gain some extra time.
-Hydergine is also a drug of choice when dealing with certain accidents like electrocution or drowning.
+Hydergine is also chosen when dealing with certain accidents like electrocution or drowning.

 Some people need to take Hydergine for several months before any significant effects are felt and often when first using Hydergine people can draw to the conclusion that it is not very effective.
 Some studies were showing mild, less dramatic effects and this lead to many physicians, particularly in Europe, to draw to the conclusion that the dosage was too low.
 The U.S. recommended dose is 3 mg. per day, while the European recommended dose is 9 mg. per day in 3 divided doses.
 Most people find the most suitable dosages to be around 2.25mg to 4.5mg per day with occasional breaks.
+Always consult your professional medical advisor before taking.

 Hydergine is extremely nontoxic and has very few side-effects, however, Hydergine may initially cause some mild nausea, gastric disturbances and bradycardia.
 It is contraindicated for people who are allergic to it, who suffer from psychosis, or who have an abnormally slow heartbeat or low blood pressure.
-Combining Hydergine with other ergot derivatives (such as Nicergoline or the more potent Bromocriptine) or other cognitive enhancers may (probably will) have a synergistic effect, so you may need to scale down the dosages of all the drugs.
-One should seek the advice of a physician when combining Hydergine with other cognitive enhancers especially if taking at a dosage higher than 9 mg. per day.
+Combining Hydergine with other ergot derivatives (such as Nicergoline or the more potent Bromocriptine) or other cognitive enhancers may (probably will) have a synergistic effect, so you may need to scale down the dosages of all.
+One should seek the advice of a physician especially when combining Hydergine with other cognitive enhancers especially if taking at a dosage higher than 9 mg. per day.
 The most common side effect is stomach upset.
 This can be avoided by using specially coated (FAS) tablets or by using a sublingual liquid preparation.

 With its beneficial affects, mild side effects and few contraindications, Hydergine must surely rank as one of the most important anti-aging medicines available today.